curiousest/curiousest.github.io/_posts/2017-04-20-comparing-air-pollution-indexes.md

 tags:
 - O2Canada
 - air pollution
-modified_time: '2017-04-30T15:22:00.001-05:00'
+modified_time: '2017-05-15T15:22:00.001-05:00'
 ---

 [There are a lot of air pollution indexes](#there-are-a-lot-of-air-pollution-indexes).
 [Air quality over time is hard to express](#air-quality-over-time-is-hard-to-express) and [indexes can use different combinations of particles](#indexes-can-use-different-combinations-of-particles), so one governing body often has multiple air quality indexes.

-It's still useful to compare the scales of air pollution indexes.
-Below is a comparison and further sections describe why it's hard to compare air pollution indexes.
+First we'll try to compare air pollution indexes and further sections describe why it's hard to compare.

 ## Comparison of air pollution indexes by hourly PM<sub>2.5</sub>

+If you wanted to look at each different air pollution index for the city you're in on your app/website of choice, it would be close to this chart.

 These indexes are compared by hourly PM<sub>2.5</sub> values.
+PM<sub>2.5</sub> is a good, but imperfect way to compare indexes that you would see on air pollution websites / apps.

 Some indexes use more than one hour of measurement data, and those indexes will appear less tolerant of pollution.

 <iframe style="width:1000px; height:2000px;" src="https://docs.google.com/spreadsheets/d/17Zim8kxONMOG1ZSQIsEvhxQcXNyNbffvmougnEzuLVU/pubhtml?widget=true&amp;headers=false"></iframe>